 Tract exclusion: The December 12th Draft limits the type of census tracts that may be included in the combined area.
-Although this exclusion refers to parks and bodies of water, it avoids the potentially confusing, technical Census Bureau jargon contained in the December 9th Draft of the SIZ - Modified Gerrymandering definition.
-Instead, it simply and succinctly provides, in pertinent part, that a census tract that "encompasses an area with special characteristics and little or no residential population, such as a public park, public forest, or a large body of water..." may not be included (emphasis added).
-We emphasize that this straightforward definition of park and water body exclusion was included only in the December 12th Draft for the TEA SIZ definition under Cluster and Extend.
+Although this exclusion refers to parks and bodies of water, it avoids the potentially confusing, technical Census Bureau jargon contained in the December 9th Draft of the SIZ - Modified Gerrymandering definition.56 Instead, it simply and succinctly provides, in pertinent part, that a census tract that "encompasses an area with special characteristics and little or no residential population, such as a public park, public forest, or a large body of water..." may not be included (emphasis added).
+57 We emphasize that this straightforward definition of park and water body exclusion was included only in the December 12th Draft for the TEA SIZ definition under Cluster and Extend.

 Even though this revised definition seems clear, it raises an issue.
 The italicized language above seems to be derived from the definition of a "special land use census tract" under the US Census Bureau rules.
-The Census Bureau uses code 9800 to specifically identify "special land-use census tracts; that is, census tracts defined to encompass a large area with little or no residential population with special characteristics, such as large parks or employment areas...".
-It uses a https://www.census.gov/geo/reference/gtc/gtc ct.html different code, in the range of 9900, to "represent census tracts delineated specifically to cover large bodies of water."
+58 The Census Bureau uses code 9800 to specifically identify "special land-use census tracts; that is, census tracts defined to encompass a large area with little or no residential population

-&lt;sup>56 See the discussion above relating to the exclusion of certain tracts under Modified Gerrymandering.
+56 See the discussion above relating to the exclusion of certain tracts under Modified Gerrymandering.

-&lt;sup>57 Two technical exceptions apply to this exclusion.
+57 Two technical exceptions apply to this exclusion.
 The Project Tract may encompass this type of area.
 The combined area may include one tract that encompasses an area with special characteristics and little or no residential population that "contains primarily business, industrial or other commercial uses."